 Now let’s figure out how much real estate you have to play around with.
 Do you live in an apartment and have a small balcony?
 Do you plan to use a stone patio off the side of your house?
 In choosing an outdoor patio set, you’ll have to figure out where you want it.

-My backyard, for instance, is sloped … virtually unusable for any sort of living space given the uneven ground studded with rocks.
-My deck, however, is a nice 12 x 12-foot space that offers plenty of room to bring the indoors out.
+My backyard, for instance, is sloped… virtually unusable for any sort of living space given the uneven ground studded with rocks.
+My deck, however, is a nice 12-foot-by-12-foot space that offers plenty of room to bring the indoors out.

 What’s on your wish list?